The Limits of Citation Counts: Model

-This index does not account for indirect influence, and it is not comparable across fields.
-To see the latter point, consider a database divided in two independent fields, with the same number of authors.
-Assume that each author of the second field can be mapped to an author of the first field with twice as many citations for each paper.
-The average index in the first field will be twice the one of the second field.
+This index belongs to the class of \emph{citation-counting indices} (see below) as the influence of an author $a$ only depends on the list of her citation counts $(C_p)_{p\in \mathcal{P}_a}$.
+As this index is homogeneous (of degree $1$), it is not comparable across fields.
+To see this point, consider a database split into two distinct fields with the same number of authors.
+Assume that for every author in the second field, there is a corresponding author in the first field with twice as many citations for each paper.
+The average index in the first field will then be twice as high as in the second field, while Field Comparability requires these averages to be equal (see discussion on \secref{sComparison}).
+Furthermore, the Euclidean index neglects indirect influence, as it exclusively relies on direct citations.